 The Old and New Testament stories seem like a collection of parables and old folklore stories at first.
 However, if you look more closely, these stories carry concealed messages and keys.

 Many of the stories are so old they are hard to grasp.
 They were translated numerous times from Hebrew and Aramaic and may become distorted due to mistranslation.
-In spite of that, the Bible provides certain clues with an understanding of life and creation in general.
+In spite of that, the Bible provides certain clues about what was the tree of the knowledge of good and evil really was and a basic understanding of life and creation in general.

 In the past, almost everything was written by people with a certain primitive knowledge of basic things.
 However, they were aware that the Creator of the universe is an omnipresent, all-knowing Supreme Being that has all divine power over His creation.